Dr. Hannah Stolze

 Emily is from Southern California but spent a gap year studying the Bible in Northern England and Austria before coming to Wheaton for her undergraduate education.
 She is currently pursuing a degree in International Relations while minoring in Spanish and Psychology.

-As a college student, Emily understands the great need for guidance in pursuing God’s unique call on an individual’s life.
-She is excited to work for an organization that facilitates helping students learn not just about future career opportunities, but also about how to best serve God in their unique situation now.
+As a college student, Emily understands the great need for guidance in pursuing God’s callings in one’s life.
+She enjoys working for a center that facilitates helping students learn to think about how to best serve God not just in their future careers, but also in their unique vocational callings as students now.

-Besides working for Opus and being a full-time student, Emily enjoys playing volleyball, playing the cello, watching movies, and traveling.
+Besides working for CFI and being a full-time student, Emily enjoys volleyball, playing cello, watching movies, and traveling.